aganm/Physac2/README.md

 Physac2 is a fork of the original [Physac](https://github.com/victorfisac/Physac) library by Victor Fisac.
-While I liked the original library, there was a variety of issues that I wanted to fix about it, including API breaking changes which would break backwards compatiblity with old code that may have relied on the API of Physac to remain stable.
+While I liked the original library, there was a variety of issues that I wanted to fix about it, including API breaking changes which would break backwards compatiblity with old code.
 Due to the breaking nature of the changes I wanted to make to Physac, I decided to make my own fork and called it Physac 2.

 Here is a non exhaustive list of changes that I want to do in Physac2: